Ian8VT/Ian8VT.github.io/Dar es Salaam OSM.md

 ### Data Sources
 For this lab, I relied upon three input layers.
 I used [OpenStreetMap](https://www.openstreetmap.org/#map=16/31.9715/35.8944&layers=D) to pull a polygon layer that I gleaned for wetland and building information.
 I accessed the [Resilience Academy](https://resilienceacademy.ac.tz/) to pull a subward polygon layer and a drain line layer.
 I uploaded these datasets onto a [PostGIS](https://postgis.net/) database and conducted my SQL analysis on this database via the [QGIS](https://qgis.org/en/site/) interphase.

-### Displaying Results
-To display the wetland drain density data, I developed a map using [Leaflet](https://leafletjs.com/) software.
-This map breaks the subwards into four quantile ranks ordered by the density of drain length to building area.
-Here is the [HTML script](https://github.com/Ian8VT/Ian8VT.github.io/blob/master/dsmmap/dsmmap/index.html) for the interactive Leaflet map.

 ### Annotated SQL Analysis Work Flow

 ```